Lissy93/dotfiles/.github/README.md

 ~/.dotfiles/install.sh
 ```

-You'll probably want to fork the repo, then clone your fork instead, so update the above commands with the path to your repo, and optioanlly change the clone location on your disk.
+You'll probably want to fork the repo, then clone your fork instead, so update the above commands with the path to your repo, and optionally change the clone location on your disk.

 Once the repo is cloned, you can modify whatever files you like before running the install script.
 The [Directory Structure](#directory-structure) section provides an overview of where each file is located.
 Then see the [Configuring](#configuring) section for setting file paths and symlink locations.